omarayadd/Bachelor-Project/README.md

 # Custom Panda Gym Environments

-Students project at the University of Applied Sciences Dresden (HTW Dresden).
-The goal was to customize an existing reinforcement learning problem and to successfully train a model.
+Student bachelor project at the University of Applied Sciences Dresden (HTW Dresden).
+The goal was to Adaptable pick and place using RL for the moving source moving target problem.
-The base for this project was the panda-gym repository (https://github.com/qgallouedec/panda-gym).
+The base for this project was the panda-gym repository (https://github.com/balooox/CustomPandaPickAndPlaceEnv.git).

-Models were successfully trained with the TQC algorithm and partly also with the SAC algorithm.
+Models were successfully trained with the TQC, TD3 algorithm and also with the SAC algorithm.
 We used stable-baselines3 and sb3-contrib to integrate the algorithms.

-We have implemented two custom gym environments:
+We have a custom gym environment:
-- `PandaPickAndPlaceAndThrow-v1`
 - `PandaPickAndPlaceAndMove-v1`

 This repository includes trained models for the environments, available as zip files.